 In addition to these classes, many instructors encourage students to incorporate audio elements into their reporting.

 Please note: The classes listed here represent recent offerings at the Journalism School.
 Choices vary each semester depending on faculty availability and other considerations.
 Classes described now may change or be dropped to make room for new additions.

-Cassandra Basler '15 M.S. followed two students from The Bronx as they decide if an intrauterine device is right for them, a device that has become the frontline recommendation for teens nationwide.
+Cassandra Basler, '15 M.S., follows two students from the Bronx as they decide if an intrauterine device (IUD) is right for them, a device that has become the frontline recommendation for teens nationwide.